We’ve just had word the long-awaited program is being aired on Channel 4 in the UK from Monday August 1st 2022.

 Also be honest, “would you want to stay in accommodation offering the service you do?”
 We ask ourselves this question on a regular basis, as we do in the restaurant, we serve the food we would like to eat and do eat and enjoy, with a passion, yes the air in the kitchen might turn blue on occasion, when you strive for perfection frustrations can creep in, we are human, it’s only natural.
 We will not serve food that we do not enjoy ourselves, if our menu is not to your taste, ok, not a problem, there are two more restaurants in the village a short walk from Belonga Mick, you do not have to eat here, though so far all bar one have enjoyed the servings, (I did ask the one how we might improve the offerings, just for feedback, he couldn’t tell me, says a lot lol) “C’est ce que nous faisons, c’est ce que nous aimons !”
 It’s what we do, it’s what we love!.

-Feedback, nothing is perfect, yes we like a perfect 10, that is important, but I also enjoy chatting about little things maybe we could do or even change that a guest might have considered not perfect, positive feedback is important, a quick chat and next time you stay you might find we have implemented the change as advised, the addition of coffee machines to each bedroom for 2022 is an example of one guest saying, “ok I know we are in France, but it would be nice”,”C’est ce que nous faisons, c’est ce que nous aimons !”
+Feedback, nothing is perfect, yes we like a perfect 10, that is important, but I also enjoy chatting about little things maybe we could do or even change that a guest might have considered not perfect, positive feedback is important, a quick chat and next time you stay you might find we have implemented the change as advised, the addition of coffee machines to each bedroom in 2022 is an example of one guest saying, “ok I know we are in France, but it would be nice”,”C’est ce que nous faisons, c’est ce que nous aimons !”
 It’s what we do, It’s what we love, we aim to please.

 Well, why did you do it Mick? because I love seeing people happy, I love people saying “it feels like staying with friends/family” after staying here for only a few days, I love people saying, “the hosts are attentive yet discreet”, I love hearing “the garlic soup was just like my grandmother used to make, reminded me so much of her kitchen”.